Home / LSA Students / Academics & Requirements / Majors & Minors / Atmospheric, Oceanic, and Space Sciences (AOSS) /

 Astronomy and Astrophysics Minor

-The academic minors in Astronomy are not open to students with a concentration in Department of Astronomy.
+The minors in Astronomy are not open to students with a major in Department of Astronomy.

 Astronomy and Astrophysics Academic Minor

 The minor in Astronomy and Astrophysics is offered to students with a strong background in physics and math, who wish to develop a deep expertise in astronomy.

 - Mathematics through differential equations: MATH 216 or its equivalent

 At least 15 credits of courses to be selected from the following categories as stated:

 - No more than two Introductory Courses from this group: